succeed98/AudiBook/docs/source/models/auditorium.rst

 auditorium
 ==========

 ``Auditorium`` is the model that represents an auditorium.
-Your corresponding table in the database it is called ``audit``.
+Your Colorresponding table in the database it is called ``audit``.

 attributes